Dev-Path/briefcase/_posts/2021-09-07-responsive-design.md

 * vmax (viewport maximum): 100vmax would be 100% of the viewport's bigger dimension (height or width).
 Here is an example that sets a body tag to 30% of the viewport's width.

+### ems and rems

+ems update the size of an element relative to the size of the parent element.

+rems update the size of an element with respect to root element, which is either the html or :: root element.

 ```css
 body { width: 30vw; }
 ```